 A: Students are able to drop courses from the waitlist just like drop from a regular class in CUNYfirst.

 Q: Am I charged tuition for being on a waitlist?

 A: No, you are not charged while waiting.
 Of course, you will be required to pay the tuition and fees for any classes which are auto-enrolled.
 Please be sure to monitor your CUNYfirst account frequently so that you don’t miss any important payment due dates.

 Q: The system won’t let me waitlist for a class, why?

 A: Remember that not all classes have a waitlist.
+For example, all cross-listed or courses with co-requisites are not eligible for the waitlist option.
 The following issues will prevent you from getting onto the waitlist:

 - You don’t have the necessary prerequisite or corequisite course(s) or meet the restriction (ex: certain major/plan codes, junior/senior standing, etc.